collective-soundworks/soundworks/README.md

         // Display the label in a dialog this.setCenteredViewContent("<p>Please go to " + label + " and touch the screen.<p>");

-        // Call .done() when the participant acknowledges the dialog this.view.addEventListener('click', () => this.done());
+        // Call 'done' when the participant acknowledges the dialog this.view.addEventListener('click', () => this.done());
       } else {
         this.done();